NeonGeckoCom/neon-diana-utils/README.md

 pip install neon-diana-utils
 ```

-This command installs the newest pre-release version, which is described in this tutorial.
+This command installs the newest stable version, which is described in this tutorial.

-**Warning:** You can use `pip install --pre neon-diana-utils` to install the current pre-release version.
-Only version 1.0.0 and higher include Helm chart support.
-For information on installing and running older versions, see [the archived documentation in the README file](https://github.com/NeonGeckoCom/neon-diana-utils/blob/dev/README.md).
+**Tip:** You can use `pip install --pre neon-diana-utils` to install the current pre-release version.

 For more information on the available versions of Diana, see [the Python Package Index repo for Neon Diana](https://pypi.org/project/neon-diana-utils/).